pyro-ppl/pyroed/README.md

-Under the hood, Pyroed performs Thompson sampling against a Bayesian linear regression model that is automatically generated from a Pyroed problem specification, deferring to [Pyro](https://pyro.ai) for Bayesian inference (either variational or mcmc) and to simulated annealed Gibbs sampling for discrete optimization.
+Under the hood, Pyroed performs Thompson sampling against a Bayesian linear regression model that is automatically generated from a Pyroed problem specification, deferring to [Pyro](https://pyro.ai) for Bayesian inference (either variational or mcmc) and to annealed Gibbs sampling for discrete optimization.
 All numerics is performed by [PyTorch](https://pytorch.org).

 ## Quick Start

-### 1. Specify a problem in the Pyroed language
+### 1. Specify your problem in the Pyroed language

 First specify your sequence space by declaring a `SCHEMA`, `CONSTRAINTS`, `FEATURE_BLOCKS`, and `GIBBS_BLOCKS`.
 These are all simple Python data structures.
 For example to optimize a nucleotide sequence of length 10: